 A SCS for the PUSCH transmission is provided by subcarrierSpacing in BWP-UplinkCommon.
 A UE transmits PRACH and the PUSCH on a same uplink carrier of a same serving cell.

-A UE transmits a transport block in a PUSCH scheduled by a RAR UL grant in a corresponding RAR message using redundancy version number 0.
+A UE transmits a transport block in a PUSCH scheduled by a RAR UL grant in a corresponding RAR message using redundancy version number 0, if the PUSCH transmission is without repetitions.
 If a TC-RNTI is provided by higher layers, the scrambling initialization of the PUSCH corresponding to the RAR UL grant in clause 8.2 is by TC-RNTI.
 Otherwise, the scrambling initialization of the PUSCH corresponding to the RAR UL grant in clause 8.2 is by C-RNTI.

 Msg3 PUSCH retransmissions, if any, of the transport block, are scheduled by a DCI format 0_0 with CRC scrambled by a TC-RNTI provided in the corresponding RAR message [11, TS 38.321].

-The UE always transmits the PUSCH scheduled by a RAR UL grant without repetitions.With reference to slots for a PUSCH transmission scheduled by a RAR UL grant, if a UE receives a PDSCH with a RAR message ending in slot n for a corresponding PRACH transmission from the UE, the UE transmits the PUSCH in slot n+k2+∆, where k2 and ∆ are provided in [6, TS 38.214].
+With reference to slots for a PUSCH transmission scheduled by a RAR UL grant, if a UE receives a PDSCH with a RAR message ending in slot n for a corresponding PRACH transmission from the UE, the UE transmits the PUSCH in slot n+k2+∆, where k2 and ∆ are provided in [6, TS 38.214].

+A UE can be provided in RACH-ConfigCommon a set of numbers of repetitions for a PUSCH transmission with PUSCH repetition Type A that is scheduled by a RAR UL grant or by a DCI format 0_0 with CRC scrambled by a TC-RNTI.
+The UE repeats the PUSCH transmission over NPUSCHrepeat slots, where NPUSCHrepeat is indicated by the 2 MSBs of the MCS field in the RAR UL grant or in the DCI format 0_0 with CRC scrambled by the TC-RNTI, and determines a redundancy version and RBs for each repetition as described in [6, TS 38.214].
+For unpaired spectrum operation, the UE determines the NPUSCHrepeat slots as the first NPUSCHrepeatslots starting from slot n+k2+∆ where a repetition of the PUSCH transmission does not include a symbol indicated as downlink by tdd-UL-DL-ConfigurationCommon or indicated as a symbol of an SS/PBCH block with index provided by ssb-PositionsInBurst.

 The UE may assume a minimum time between the last symbol of a PDSCH reception conveying a RAR message with a RAR UL grant and the first symbol of a corresponding PUSCH transmission scheduled by the RAR UL grant is equal to NT,1+NT,2+0.5 msec, where NT,1 is a time duration of N1 symbols corresponding to a PDSCH processing time for UE processing capability 1 when additional PDSCH DM-RS is configured, NT,2 is a time duration of N2 symbols corresponding to a PUSCH preparation time for UE processing capability 1 [6, TS 38.214] and, for determining the minimum time, the UE considers that N1 and N2 correspond to the smaller of the SCS configurations for the PDSCH and the PUSCH.
 For μ=0, the UE assumes N1,0=14 [6, TS 38.214].

 *** Unchanged text is omitted ***